cylc/cylc-admin/docs/proposal-spawn-on-d.md

 `(spawned-task-id, [list of unfinished parents])`.
 Create a new entry when the first parent finishes, and update it on subsequent parent completions.
 Remove the entry once the list of unfinished parents is empty.
 This dict would also have to be stored in the DB for restarts.
-Some tricky houskeeeping might be needed though: what to do with dict entries that get "stuck" because one or more parents never run at all.
+Some tricky housekeeping might be needed though: what to do with dict entries that get "stuck" because one or more parents never run at all.
 That could happen after upstream failures, in which case fixing the failure might fix the problem, but it could also happen